joachimschaaf/dockerdemo/README.md

     docker tag demo-<My_Userid>/myimage hub.1worldsync.de/demo-<My_Userid>/myimage
     docker push hub.1worldsync.de/demo-<My_Userid>/myimage

+*Q: does every tag get a new image id?
+How to check?
+How to delete a tag?*

 ## Start a container

 To start the container using docker-compose, use

     docker-compose up -d

-Check the status with `docker ps` or `docker-compose ps`.
+Check the status with `docker ps` or `docker-compose ps` and check the logs.

+*Q: on which port is the Postgres database from the example running? `expose`and `ports` - where's the difference?*

 To stop and remove the container use

     docker-compose down

+*Q: what's the difference of `docker stop` and `docker down`?*

 ## Do it with Maven